launchdarkly/terraform-provider-launchdarkly/website/docs/d/feature_flag.html.markdown

 - `temporary` - Whether the flag is a temporary flag.

+- `archived` - Whether the flag is archived.

 - `include_in_snippet` - **Deprecated** A boolean describing whether this flag has been made available to the client-side Javescript SDK using the client-side ID only. `include_in_snippet` is now deprecated.
 Please retrieve information from `client_side_availability.using_environment_id` to maintain future compatability.

 - `client_side_availability` - A map describing whether this flag has been made available to the client-side JavaScript SDK.
 To learn more, read [Nested Client-Side Availability Block](#nested-client-side-availability-block).